pcrwebdesign/event_hooks/README.md

 # EventHooks

+EventHooks enhances
-EventHooks enhances Ruby classes to allow adding pre-conditions to method calls (events).
+* Ruby classes to allow adding pre-conditions to method calls (events).
+* ActiveRecord::Base subclasses to allow adding post-conditions to methods calls.

 If the pre-conditions method returns false the event method will not run.
 It can be used on ActiveRecord subclasses to validate some conditions only when a certain event occurs.

+If the post-conditions method returns false the database operations triggered by the event will be rolled back.
+Again, it can be used to validate some conditions after a certain event occurs.

 ## Installation